aniketshedge/tds-project-2-quiz-answer-machine/README.md

 - `tools/browser.py` – uses **Playwright** to:
   - render quiz pages (with JavaScript),
   - extract visible text and screenshots,
+  - detect media/data links (for example audio files and CSVs),
   - find the submission URL, and
   - POST your answer JSON to that URL.
 - `tools/sandbox.py` – runs model-generated Python code in a subprocess.